LEARNAcademy/syllabus/postgresql/queries.md

 WHERE governmentform IN ('Republic', 'Monarchy')
 ORDER BY population;
 ```
-You can append `ASC` or `DESC` to make the order ascending or descending.
+We can append `ASC` or `DESC` to make the order ascending or descending.
 ```sql
 SELECT name, population, governmentform
 FROM country